 - Be prepared - educate yourself about eating disorders so you can have some kind of understanding about how the person might be feeling.
 Also, be prepared for the fact that as they struggle to come to terms with their condition, the sufferer may experience high levels of anxiety, shame, embarrassment, guilt or denial

 - Use the right language - let the person know that you care about them, want to help them and will be there to support them through every stage of the recovery process.
 Try to use ‘I’ statements such as "I care about you" or "I’m worried about you"

 - Encourage - allow your loved one to express how they’re feeling.

 - Listen - listen to them respectfully and don’t make any judgements or criticisms.
-Your loved one may have specific reasons for their eating disorder, for example they overeat or binge-eat for comfort or to ease anxiety, or withhold food to feel in control.
-Allow them to let you in.
+Your loved one may have specific reasons for their eating disorder.
+For example, they might overeat or binge eat for comfort or to ease anxiety, or withhold food to feel in control.
+Allow them to let you in

-- Don’t try to take on the role of a therapist – just try to listen and offer support rather than try to analyse too closely.
+- Don’t try to take on the role of a therapist – just try to listen and offer support rather than trying to analyse too closely